jcbain/lighthouse_lectures/w04d04/outline.md

 - react does all of that for us but we just need the ajax part
 - when starting the react app you may need to specify a new port in `.env` or package json start script: `"PORT=3050 react-scripts start"`
 - `App_05.js` and a new component `components/Appointments_01.jsx`

+## UI with a Selected Appointment
+- build out Appointment.jsx component to render a selected appointment
+- `Appointment_02.jsx`